 - Abstract thinking allows a person to see the big picture and to relate seemingly random things together.

 - Analytical thinking involves sound logic and data analysis to solve problems, but this person can overthink a problem.

-- Creative thinking uses the ability to come up with unique solutions to problems, as the person think outside the box.
+- Creative thinking uses the ability to come up with unique solutions to problems, as the person thinks outside the box.

 - Critical thinking is a level up from analytical thinking as it involves using very careful judgments and evaluations to conclude the accuracy, authenticity, validity or value of something.